Patient Education

 Proper spinal alignment is essential for healthy and pain-free living.
+Understanding degeneration helps you take control of your spine health.

 When there is a trauma to a joint, one of the ways your body responds is the stabilization of the area by formation of new bone.
 With time, calcium deposits build up, eventually as abnormal bone growth.
 This arthritic ‘splinting’ of bones is nature’s attempt to stabilize the injured joint.
 If left untreated, subluxation takes the form of ongoing degeneration known as ‘subluxation degeneration’ and can lead to chronic health related problems.
 To learn more about the phases of degeneration, continue reading.